 Answer: a) Frequency of sound waves

 Description: The frequency of sound waves determines the resolution of the echocardiographic image.
-Higher frequencies provide better resolution but penetrate tissues less deeply, while lower frequencies penetrate deeper but offer lower resolution.
+Higher frequencies provide better resolution but penetrate tissues less deeply, while lower frequencies penetrate deeper but offer lower resolution. - Which Doppler technique is used to measure blood flow velocity?

 a) Continuous-wave Doppler